The Right Questions to Ask During an Interview

 It's easy to observe this tactic during Girl Scout cookie sales season.
 When a customer approaches the table, a parent will probably ask, “How many boxes of cookies can I get for you?”
 The opposition generally comes from the young scouts asking, “Would you like to buy some cookies?”

 As the customer is definitely at the table to buy cookies, the indirect assumptive question helps progress the conversation.
-It’s important to remember that indirect assumptive questions are not leading questions or directive questions, nor should they become either.
+It’s important to remember that indirect assumptive questions are not leading or directive, nor should they become either.

 Junk

 Junk questions are potentially some of the most important questions to ask.
-While they seem, as the name would imply, like junk, they can help suss out new information.
-They are effective prior to starting the interview to warm-up conversation with the interviewee and build rapport.
+While they seem as the name would suggest, like junk, they can help uncover new information.
+Asking junk questions before the interview helps to warm up the conversation and builds rapport with the interviewee.
 They can also be a “breather” between hard-hitting questions throughout the interview, giving the subject a chance to clear their head.
 They can even lead to an element of the story that the interviewer hadn’t planned on covering because it was missing information during the pre-interview or research.
-While these potential benefits exist, most times, junk questions will be junk.
+While potential benefits exist, most of the time, these junk questions will be junk.

 For example, "When did you decide to pursue a career in the military?"

-With any type of interview questions, the interviewer should pursue the messages that meet both commander intent and the audience’s needs.
+With any type of interview questions, the interviewer should pursue the messages that meet both the commander's intent and the audience’s needs.

 References